jspolsky/branchController2/README.md

 Every branch controller has a unique MAC address which will never change, so you can configure your DHCP server to always hand out the same IP address to the same branch controller, which makes it easier to sort out multiple branch controllers.

+If you would like to use a static IP address:

+* Start up the branch controller once using DHCP
+* Connect to the web server running at the IP address that you see on the OLED display
+* Check the "static IP" box and enter the IP address you want to use.
+Click submit
+* Restart the branch controller.
+From now on it will use your static IP address.

 Web-based Hardware Configuration
 --------------------------------